 Regular LFT testing

-- Consider ways in which children can be "zoned", or how mixing (including staff) might be reduced in ways that will fit with how you are operating your school/setting: eg assemblies, at lunch and break times, start and finish times.
+- During times of high incidence of infection, consider ways in which children can be "zoned", or how mixing (including staff) might be reduced in ways that will fit with how you are operating your school/setting: e.g. assemblies, at lunch and break times, start and finish times.
 Think particularly about places people congregate, eg foyers, locker areas, staff rooms/offices/meeting rooms, changing rooms etc.

 - Ensure good ventilation in all communal and classroom areas.

-- If your setting is not eligible for a funded unit, the air cleaning marketplace remains open, enabling you to purchase units at a suitable specification and competitive price
+- The air cleaning marketplace remains open, enabling you to purchase units at a suitable specification and competitive price

-- Be mindful about bringing others onto site, and ensure visitors take LFT tests prior to visiting, as well as wear a face covering and leave their contact details.
+- Be mindful about bringing others onto site, and if in an outbreak setting, they should wear a face covering and leave their contact details so they can be traced as close contacts if necessary.

 - Encourage vaccine take up among staff/parents and eligible children.